mfclinton/Ludum-Dare-50/README.md

 - **Events**: Random events help tell the story of your cabbage growing epic on your way to inevitable sellout to big cabbage.
 Read about events that impact the market in *The Daily Cabbage* newspaper and stay on the lookout for events affecting your upkeep costs!
 - **Upgrades**: Upgrade the amount of plots for growing cabbages, save up for the special golden plot, buy the ultra powerful ferilizer, or get more splices per day!

+### Known Issues
-NOTE: For the Windows build, close the game by pressing ALT-F4 (sorry!).
+- In the Windows build, close the game by pressing ALT-F4 (sorry!).
+- At smaller browser resolutions, the WebGL expand to fullscreen button is not visible causing the game to get cutoff.
+The solution is to "Zoom out" in your browser.
+For example, by pressing CTRL+Minus.

+### Credits
-Credit to CelestialJoy for some of the pixel art.
+- CelestialJoy for some of the pixel art.
+- Our wonderful friends for their feedback throughout.

 We hope you enjoy our game, be sure to let us know of your high score!

 ### **v1.1 (April 7, 2022)**
 Thanks for everyone’s feedback!
 We made some changes to make the game overall a better experience.
 We hope you enjoy and be sure to let us know of any further feedback.